pyralog/pyralog/NODES.md

 1. Pyramid Leader Fails
    (detected via Raft heartbeat timeout)

+2. Raft Election
+   "Followers start election for new term"
+   "Candidate requests votes"

-2. Pyramid Follower Promoted
+3. Pyramid Follower Promoted
    "I'm the new leader for partition X"

-3. New Leader → Obelisk (Pharaoh Network)
-   "Allocate new epoch for partition X"

-4. Obelisk → New Leader
-   "epoch = 42 (from counter #3)"
+   "Term/Epoch = 42 (from Raft)"

-5. New Leader → Raft Consensus
+4. New Leader → Raft Consensus
-   "Propose: Activate epoch 42"
+   "Propose: I am leader for term 42"

-6. Raft → New Leader
+5. Raft → New Leader
-   "Committed: epoch 42 active"
+   "Committed: term 42, leader confirmed"

-7. New Leader
+6. New Leader
-   "Ready to accept writes with epoch 42"
+   "Ready to accept writes with term 42"

+Note: Epochs are managed by Raft internally, not by Obelisk nodes.
+Raft terms serve as partition leadership epochs.
 ```

 ### Pattern 3: Scarab ID Generation